 Unfortunately, this microphone sometimes makes an expected appearance on film, which is only ever shown in blooper reels.
 Some of the tasks the boom operator performs include:

-Memorize the script to know the camera movements and cues for tilting the microphone
+Have a thorough knowledge of the script to know the camera movements and cues for tilting the microphone

 Understand how to use and repair specialized equipment